 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
 Thank you very much for your support.

-I can only describe the hike in superlative terms and hope my photos give you some sense of just how awesome it really is.
+I can only describe the Rainbow Range trail hike in superlative terms and hope my photos give you some sense of just how awesome it really is.

-You spend the first 45 minutes of the hike walking through an old burn that occurred in 2009.
+You spend the first 45 minutes on the Rainbow Range Trail walking through an old burn that occurred in 2009.
 I actually think it’s made this section of the trail very beautiful.
-Wild flowers have proliferated so there are now great swaths of pink fireweed, yellow arnica and a white flower I’m not familiar with.
+Wildflowers have proliferated so there are now great swaths of pink fireweed, yellow arnica and a white flower I’m not familiar with.
 And they’re all set off against a black background so there’s a lot of drama.

 Ninety minutes of hiking provides you with jaw dropping views of the so called Rainbow Mountains as you look ahead.
 If your turn around you get equally stunning views of the Coast Mountains.